simatic-ax/standardizer-tutorial-lib/doc/setup.md

 ![drawing](./images/adddep.png)

 If you wondering, why this version is set with `^`0.4.2.
 That means that at minimum version 0.4.2 has to be used.
-If there a version 0.4.3 available, the version 0.4.3 will be installed.
+If there is a version 0.4.3 available, the version 0.4.3 will be installed automatically.

 //TODO apax extension